Tragedy can manifest itself in a variety of ways.

-The problem with asking why is answers do very little to relieve the pain tragedy inflicts.
+The problem with asking why is the answers do very little to relieve the pain tragedy inflicts

 Grief is an emotional process, not a rational one, and with or without answers, you still have to find healing for your hurting heart.

 In the wake of tragedy, it is more important to look inward than outward.

 Identifying your feelings, discovering what they are telling you about your heart, and deciding how to respond to them is a beneficial and heart-honoring way to cope.

 The reaction to your tragedy will empower you to recover from tragedy and help others or leave you feeling lost.

 After the tragic deaths of my twin baby daughters a few weeks after they were born in 2008, I, too, had to learn a more heart-centered approach to healing.